Anger Management Therapist Near Me | Licensed Counselors

 For example, in addition to their degrees, professionals have the option of obtaining an Anger Management Specialist Certification.
 This certification allows providers to treat complex anger management problems in both individual and group settings.

 There are also therapists who are a Certified Anger Management Treatment Professional.
-These specialists create cognition-based treatments to help manage traits of rage, as well as relaxation techniques, such as breathing exercises.
+These specialists create cognitive-based treatments to help manage traits of rage, as well as relaxation techniques, such as breathing exercises.

 It’s not essential to find a professional who has one or more of these certifications.
 Some therapists may help with a range of behavioral issues, and have extensive experience helping people with an anger problem.